rb58853/supabase-mcp-server/README.md

 </p>

 <p align="center">
-  <strong>Supabase MCP server for use with Cursor and Windsurf</strong>
+  <strong>Let Cursor & Windsurf interact with Supabase</strong>
 </p>

-An implementation of MCP server for connecting to Supabase PostgreSQL database.
-Exposes tools to interact with Supabase via MCP protocol.
-Designed for use with Cursor and Windsurf primarily.
+Implementaton of Supabase MCP server that enables Cursor and Windsurf to interact directly with Supabase PostgreSQL database.
+It provides a set of database management tools that work seamlessly with these IDEs through the MCP protocol.

 ## Key features
-- 💻 Can be used with both Windsurf and Cursor IDEs via `stdio` protocol
+- 💻 Works with both Windsurf and Cursor IDEs
-- ✅ Supports both local development and production Supabase projects
+- ✅ Compatible with local development and production Supabase projects
-- 🤑 Pre-built schema and table queries to help LLMs understand the data + custom query tool to explore data
+- 🔨 Built-in database exploration tools with schema insights
-- 🔐 Read-only access on connection level
+- 🔐 Secure read-only database access
-- 🔍 Basic SQL syntax validation
+- 🔍 SQL query validation

 ## Prerequisites
 - Python 3.12+